 Students enrolled in the Pre-Health Core Studies program often take additional courses beyond the 12 course unit (c.u.)* minimum requirement with most core students taking a total of 13 to 16 c.u. course units.
 These additional courses may include topics like cell biology, physiology, genetics, microbiology, histology, human anatomy, or history and sociology of medicine.
 These classes help deepen your knowledge and preparation for medical, dental, or veterinary training.

-If you aspire to complete the Core Studies program requirements at an accelerated pace within a one-year timeline, you must obtain prior approval from the program director.
-Your core studies would begin in the summer with the general chemistry series (CHEM1012, CHEM1101, and CHEM1022 or CHEM1102).
-Accelerated students are required to have two semesters of AP calculus or one semester of college-level calculus for this summer chemistry series.
+If you aspire to complete the Core Studies program on an accelerated, one-year timeline, permission must be obtained from the program director following your offer of admission.
+The accelerated Core Studies program begins in the summer with the general chemistry series (CHEM1012, CHEM1101, and CHEM1022 or CHEM1102).
+Accelerated Core Studies students are required to have two semesters of AP calculus or one semester of college-level calculus as prerequisites for this summer chemistry series.
 The following fall and spring semesters include the introductory biology sequence with labs, the general physics sequence with labs, the organic chemistry sequence with labs, and biochemistry.
-MCAT or DAT preparation would also occur during the spring term if students intend to prepare for a June application cycle.
+MCAT or DAT preparation would also occur during the spring term if students intend to prepare for a June application cycle

-All admitted Core Studies students are required to complete an online Pre-Health Math On-Ramp (ALEKS) course prior to enrolling in a chemistry or physics course.
-This requirement assures a baseline level of competency for all incoming core students.
-More information will be available to students upon admission to the Pre-Health program.
+All admitted Core Studies students are required to complete an online Pre-Health math on-ramp course prior to enrolling in a chemistry or physics courses.
+This requirement includes a diagnostic pre-test followed by assigned review modules and a proficiency post-test.
+The math on-ramp course is designed to assure a baseline level of math competency for all incoming core students and is offered only during the summer session.
+More information on the Pre-Health math on-ramp course will be available to students upon admission to the Pre-Health Programs.

 Note that fall and spring classes are rostered in the evenings, and summer courses are rostered in the morning, afternoon, and evening.